ArchitectSystematicTechnology/HyperNetVPNServer/float/roles/log-collector/README.md

   for incoming logs on port 6514 (the standard syslog-tls service), and forwards logs, after some processing, to Elasticsearch.
 * Elasticsearch stores logs on the local disk.
-* Kibana is used to provide a query front-end to the archived logs.
+* Kibana is used to provide a web query front-end to the archived logs, in addition to the *logcat* command-line tool.

 The structure of Elasticsearch indexes match what would have been produced by Logstash, with daily *logstash-YYYY.MM.DD* indexes.
 HTTP